We immigrated from the United States to Canada when I was four years old. It was the early 70’s.

 My world was small, isolated, rural and limited.
-This didn’t have its effect on me until I was older.
+I was oblivious to it all as a child.
+Not feeling its effect until I was older.
 My teen age years and into adult hood.

-The skill and responsibility of pioneering , a choice my father made to raise his daughter away from all that was…well, what the rest of the world was doing.
+The skill and responsibility of pioneering , a choice my father made to raise his daughter away from all that was…well, what the rest of the world was.

 Resentment takes shape in the shape of what is me.